 The existing topography at the power plant site will be cut and filled to an elevation of about 982 feet above sea level (ASL).
 Approximately 55,000 cubic yards of cut and 60,000 cubic yards of fill will be required to achieve the finished graded.
 An estimated 7,000 cubic yards of borrow material will need to be obtained in order to build the site up to 982 feet ASL (LPGP 1998a).
 Excavation activities at the power plant site will require the storage of material suitable for backfill and the removal of unsuitable material from the site and disposal at an appropriate landfill.
 Some vegetation removal and earth moving activities are anticipated at the 23-acre laydown area.
-Disturbance associated with construction of the water and gas pipelines and the transmission line, disturbance outside the right-of-way will include access roads and pull and tension sites.
+Disturbance associated with construction of the water and gas pipelines and the transmission line will mainly be limited to within the 60-foot right-of-way.
+For the transmission line, disturbance outside the right-of-way will include access roads and pull and tension sites.
 For the water supply pipeline disturbances outside the right-of-way will include a one-acre construction staging area.